AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-issues.md

 # MAC

-### repository must be in Users folder
+### The repository must be in user's home folder

 The different scripts here will need to share code with the different containers.
 On Windows and Mac, the sharing is between the container and the virtual machine.
-The virtual machine is defined to share your home folder (/c/Users/ for windows or /Users for mac).
-If your git clone folder is a children folder of your home user, it's fine.
-Else you need to open VirtualBox and share that specific folder.
+The virtual machine is defined to share your home folder (c:\Users\ for windows or /Users for mac).
+If your git clone folder is a child folder of your home user, this is fine.
+Otherwise you need to open VirtualBox and share that specific folder.

 ### no space left on device
 ```